parkeralbert/spin-search/README.md

    date range for each artist
 8. If you would like to check against a reference file for what spins should be outputted, open the file in the project directory titled "reference_spins.txt".
 I have deleted the spins on the reference file that contained spelling errors on the playlist sites, since that is currently out of scope of the script.

+NOTE: Be aware that due to a slow website, xpnSearch takes about 8 minutes to run.
+I would recommend commenting it out once it is checked, since wfmuSearch only takes a few seconds.

 NOTE: This is a work in progress, unit tests are still being created to fine tune the project, and extra functionalities will be pushed as I update it.

 You can email me at parkeralbert1@gmail.com if you have any questions or concerns!